aaronpdennis/congress-maps/README.md

 After setup, `index.html` will be a full page web map of US Congressional districts.
 Host this file and the two supporting scripts on your website.

-You can show specific congressional districts using the url hash.
+You can show specific congressional districts using the URL hash.
 Set the location hash to `state={state abbreviation}` to show a specific state and add `&district={district number}` to specify a district within the state.
 The hash expects US Census two letter state abbreviations and district number conventions.
 AT LARGE districts are numbered `00` and all other districts are two character numbers: `district=01`, `district=02`, ..., `district=15`, etc.

 #### Examples:

-To show districts in the state of Virginia: http://aarondennis.org/congress-maps/example/#state=VA
+To show districts in the state of Virginia: http://www.aarondennis.org/congress-maps/example/#state=VA

-To show the 5th district of Illinois: http://aarondennis.org/congress-maps/example/#state=CA&district=05
+To show the 5th district of California: http://www.aarondennis.org/congress-maps/example/#state=CA&district=05